 Under the terms of the agreement, HJH paid the Entity \$505,000.
-HJH has the right to earn 80% of the Baggaley Hills project tenements by spending a minimum of \$2.5 million over a three year period to 19 March 2012 on the tenements and keeping the tenements in good standing.
-After earning an 80% interest, HJH will sole fund exploration and development expenditure on the Project Tenements until a Decision to Mine based on a bankable feasibility study.
-As at 30 June 2012 HJH has incurred the requisite minimum expenditure requirement of \$2.5 million to earn an 80% interest in the Project.
+HJH also earned an 80% interest in the Baggaley Hills project tenements by spending a minimum of \$2.5 million over a three year period to 19 March 2012 and by keeping the tenements in good standing.
+Following this, HJH is required to sole fund exploration and development expenditure on the Project Tenements until a Decision to Mine based on a bankable feasibility study.